encoredev/encore/docs/tutorials/slack-bot.md

 $ git push encore
 ```

-Once deployed, head back to Slack and let's try our finished product.
+🥐 Once deployed, head back to Slack and run `/cowsay Hello there`.

 If everything is set up correctly, you should see:

 ![Slack Cowsay](https://encore.dev/assets/docs/cowsay.png "Slack bot")

-And there we go!
-A fully working, production-ready Slack bot in less than 100 lines of code.
+And there we go, a production-ready Slack bot in less than 100 lines of code.

+Well done!